shubhachandra/gcp-py/README.md

-Here’s a well-structured JIRA story for your patch solution to suppress Prisma alerts (you can title it as Patch Solution 1 – Remove Unnecessary Viewer Role from Notebook Instances):
+Here is a JIRA Description Template tailored for your Prisma alert mitigation (Patch Solution 1) change request.
+It follows your provided questions and can be directly pasted into the JIRA “Description” field for clarity and completeness:

 ⸻

-Story Title:

-Patch Solution 1 – Remove Unnecessary Viewer Role from Notebook Instances to Mitigate Prisma Alerts
+🔧 Change Description Template – Patch Solution 1: Remove Unnecessary Notebook Viewer Role

 ⸻

-Story Description:
+1. Description:

-Prisma alerts have been observed for notebook instances across environments (sandbox, non-prod, and prod-ad-ent) due to service accounts having an unnecessary roles/notebooks.viewer IAM role.
-These accounts already have the roles/notebooks.runner role, which includes all required permissions.

-This JIRA story aims to implement a patch solution by removing the redundant role and verifying the resolution with the Prisma team.
+This change involves removing the roles/notebooks.viewer IAM role from service accounts attached to specific Vertex AI notebook instances in sandbox, non-prod, and prod environments.
+These service accounts already possess roles/notebooks.runner, which includes the necessary permissions provided by the viewer role, making the viewer role redundant.
+Target instances include those ending with 737c, abc9, and 89e7 in prod-ad-ent, and similarly configured notebooks in sandbox and non-prod.

 ⸻

-Scope:
-	•	Identify affected notebook instances with the roles/notebooks.viewer role:
-	•	Notebooks in prod-ad-ent: Instances ending with 737c, abc9, and 89e7
-	•	Similar patterns observed in sandbox and non-prod
-	•	Remove roles/notebooks.viewer IAM role from the attached service accounts
+2. Change Justification:

+The Prisma alerts are being triggered due to unnecessary elevated IAM permissions.
+The removal of the redundant role aligns with the principle of least privilege and ensures IAM compliance.

 ⸻

-Tasks:
-	1.	✅ Identify all affected notebook instances across environments
-	2.	🛠 Create a PR to remove roles/notebooks.viewer from the identified service accounts
-	3.	🧪 Apply changes in sandbox environment
-	4.	🤝 Coordinate with Prisma team to validate if alerts are resolved post-change
-	5.	📝 Submit intake request and CR to proceed with non-prod and production:
-	•	Sandbox/Non-prod: Immediate resolution
-	•	Production: Minimum 2-day lead time
-	6.	🚀 Apply changes to non-prod and prod after validation
-	7.	📘 Document the resolution and lessons learned
+3. Benefits and Impact if Not Implemented:

+Benefits:
+	•	Eliminates unnecessary IAM permissions
+	•	Reduces Prisma security alert noise
+	•	Improves compliance with internal IAM best practices

+Impact if not implemented:
+	•	Continuous Prisma alerts for non-compliant permissions
+	•	Increased operational overhead in managing false positives
+	•	Security posture deviation from least privilege principle

 ⸻

-Acceptance Criteria:
-	•	roles/notebooks.viewer removed from all identified service accounts
-	•	Prisma alerts no longer triggered for the impacted notebook instances
-	•	Verified with Prisma team post-change in sandbox
-	•	Changes successfully rolled out to non-prod and prod
-	•	CR records attached and deployment timelines followed
+4. Code Defects:

+No code changes or defects are involved.
+This change is limited to IAM policy adjustments only.

 ⸻

+5. Alerting and Monitoring Adjustments:

+No changes to application-level alerting/monitoring.
+Prisma alert status will be used to validate the effectiveness of the IAM role removal.

+⸻

+6. Blast Radius:

+Minimal.
+The changes only affect notebook instances’ service accounts.
+Since roles/notebooks.runner remains intact, notebook functionality will not be impacted.

+⸻

+7. Post-Change Validation and Checkout Plan:
+	•	Post-change validation in sandbox with Prisma team to ensure alert suppression
+	•	Verify notebook access and usability post IAM role removal
+	•	Proceed with non-prod and prod changes only after successful validation

+⸻

+8. Communications:
+	•	Notify GCP IAM governance team, Prisma monitoring team
+	•	Communicate change window and status via Slack/Teams channels used by Operations and Command Centers
+	•	Include summary update in the daily change call

+⸻

+9. High-Level Implementation Plan:
+	1. Identify service accounts with redundant roles
+	2. Create and approve PR to remove roles/notebooks.viewer
+	3. Apply changes to sandbox
+	4. Validate with Prisma team
+	5. Raise CR and apply changes to non-prod
+	6. Apply to prod with 2-day lead time post-approval

+⸻

+10. Backout Plan:

+If any issues arise, reassign the roles/notebooks.viewer role to the impacted service accounts via a rollback script or reapply the original IAM bindings.
+Reference rollback steps: [Confluence/Runbook link or Git repo]

+⸻

+11. Rollback Constraints:

+No known constraints.
+IAM bindings can be re-applied without downtime.

+⸻

+12. Fail-Forward:

+No. This is not a fail-forward change.
+The system can be safely rolled back without impact.

+⸻

+📦 Components Involved:
+	•	Vertex AI Notebook Instances
+	•	GCP IAM Policies
+	•	Prisma Security Monitoring
+	•	Change Management System (CR intake)

+⸻

-Let me know if you’d like a sub-task breakdown or if you’re using a specific JIRA template (like EPIC > Story > Task).
+Let me know if you’d like this formatted into a JIRA Story + linked Sub-Tasks format or need a markdown/confluence version.